ipbes/ipbeswebdocs/docs/annex/nodes/accredited-organization.rst

 List of organizations that have been accredited by the Plenary to attend its sessions

-Administrator: Administrator, Secretariat
+Maintained by: Administrator, Secretariat

-Contributor: Secretariat
+Create/Edit Permissions: Secretariat

 Access: Public